Summoned Toward Wholeness

 Either of the hotels listed above under “Lodging” provide shuttle service to and from campus at no additional cost.

-On Saturday we will spend part of the day at Anathoth Community Garden, Shuttle service will be provided to the garden and back to Duke Divinity School as part of your registration fee.
-If you prefer to drive yourself, driving directions will be provided at the event.
+On Saturday the event will take place at Anathoth Community Garden.
+Shuttle service will be provided to the garden from the Durham Hilton and Millennium and back at the conclusion of the day.
+Shuttle service is available for no additional cost and is limited to out-of-town guests only.
+If you prefer to drive yourself or if you live in town, driving directions will be provided at the event.
 Please make sure to designate your travel choice on the registration form.

 Flying to Durham, N.C.